-Crunchy and Cheesy Spinach Casserole
+Crunchy and Creamy Spinach Casserole

 This is similar to the Spinach Artichoke Appetizer I made a while back.
-There’s something about spinach and panko bread crumbs that makes them a great match.
-You could use regular bread crumbs, but I enjoy the lighter, crunchier texture of the panko.
+There's something about spinach and panko bread crumbs that makes them a great match.
+You could use regular breadcrumbs, but I enjoy the lighter, crunchier texture of the panko.

 Spinach Casserole with Cheesy Panko Bread Crumbs

-- 2 - 1 pound bags frozen chopped spinach - thawed and drained
+- 2 - 1 pound bags frozen spinach chopped - thawed and drained

 - 1 small onion - diced